mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_cpp.md

 >
 > Static inference:
 >
 > 1. If the called function `CheckInputs` returns false or the current node needs to be inferred in the period of running, the shape of output tensor should be set as {-1}, which will be viewed as an identification to infer again when running.
-In such situation, the return code needs to be set to `RET_INFER_INVALID`.
+In such situation, the return code needs to be set to `kLiteInferInvalid`.
 > 2. In other situation, please return other code.
 If the code is not `kSuccess`, the program will be aborted and please check the program accordingly.
 >
 > Dynamic inference